arpitbbhayani/articles/blogs/function-overloading.md

 >>> func(3, 4)
 12
 ```

+In the example above we could see the tuple that is returned from the `key` function for the wrapped function `area`.
+The first element of tuple is the module name `__main__`, second is the class `<class 'function'>`, the third is the function name `area` while the fourth is the number of arguments that function `area` accepts which is `2`.
+The example also shows how we could just invoke the instance `func`, just like usual `area` function with arguments `3` and `4` and get the expected response `12` in return.

 ## Building the registry
 Registry, we build here, will stores functions in a "unique" way in a virtual namespace, registry.
 Hence be build a singleton class (a class that is instantiated exactly once) which will hold our function dictionary.
 This dictionary should not use function name as key; instead should create a composite key using function name and number of arguments as unique key.
 We define `Registry` as follow